w4k2/stream-learn/doc/evaluators.rst

     :align: center

-The performance metrics returned by the evaluator are determined by the ``metrics`` parameter which accepts a tuple containing the names of preferred measures and can be specified during initialization.
+The performance metrics returned by the evaluator are determined by the ``metrics`` parameter which accepts a tuple containing the functions of preferred quality measures and can be specified during initialization.

 Processing of the data stream is started by calling the ``process()`` function